idocarmo/response-pipeline/README.md

 ## About the Classifier

-The main idea of the analysis was to understand what are the main characteristics that define a Airbnb superhost.
+The model used in the project was the RandomForestClassifier implemented on the Scikit-Learn Python package.

-Having the business problem in hands and following the CRISP-DM steps, we started taking a look at the available datasets, the meaning of their fields and their data types.
+As some of the 36 classes are extremely imbalanced, the Random Forest hyperparameter *class_weight* was set to 'balanced'.
+Also, to better improve the model performance on those imbalanced classes, the metric utilized on the grid search was the F1 score, that is, the harmonic mean of precision and recall.